 In 2014 the United Way brought a new initiative, Thunder Bay Counts, to our community.
-We are working as the overall project manager of Thunder Bay Counts along with our collaborative partner the Northwestern Ontario Innovation Centre.
-We have also brought in an expert on developing this type of initiative, Andrew Taylor, from Taylor Newberry Consulting.
+We worked as the overall project manager of Thunder Bay Counts along with our collaborative partner the Northwestern Ontario Innovation Centre.
+We also brought in an expert on developing this type of initiative, Andrew Taylor, from Taylor Newberry Consulting.

-We have engaged a working group of community leaders from education, business, philanthropy, health and social service organizations who make up the Thunder Bay Counts Round Table.
-This table, which is chaired by Rebecca Johnson, will provide overall guidance and help network the efforts of Thunder Bay Counts out into the community.
+We engaged a working group of community leaders from education, business, philanthropy, health and social service organizations who make up the Thunder Bay Counts Round Table.
+This table, which was chaired by Rebecca Johnson, provided overall guidance and helped network the efforts of Thunder Bay Counts out into the community.

-Although the United Way has taken on the leadership role, Thunder Bay Counts is a community wide initiative.
-Each step of the process has been brought to the community for input and validation to ensure we get it right.
-We have been engaging the community in an ongoing process that has to date developed shared agenda for change which includes a community vision, goals within 3 priority areas, and concrete statements about the kind of change we need.
-This shared agenda will be used to develop a suite of community level indicators to track progress of social issues over time.
-The agenda will also be used to pursue increased collaboration and more evidence-based planning, decision making, investment, and mobilize collective action that will work towards enhancing the well-being of our community.
+Although the United Way took on the leadership role, Thunder Bay Counts is a community wide initiative.
+Each step of the process was brought to the community for input and validation to ensure we got it right.
+We engaged the community in an ongoing process that has to date developed the Shared Agenda for Change which includes a community vision, goals within 3 priority areas, and concrete statements about the kind of change we need.
+This shared agenda was used to develop a suite of community level indicators to track progress of social issues over time.
+The agenda can also be used to pursue increased collaboration and more evidence-based planning, decision making, investment, and mobilize collective action that will work towards enhancing the well-being of our community.

 The shared agenda is based on a number of key principles:

 In the diagram below, the changes we need are organized according to the three broad goals.
 The middle ring highlights changes needed at a community level, and the inner ring lists changes for people.